Shoe Carnival, Inc. (SCVL) CEO Cliff Sifford on Q1 2020 Results - Earnings Call Transcript

 Kerry Jackson

 So, the way we report comps is, all of our stores, plus our digital business.
-And what we're getting is not an adjusted compared to the prior year is the full prior year of all stores opened compared to the stores we do have open today, the part month and plus the digital expenses or sales.
+And what we're giving is not an adjusted compared to the prior year is the full prior year of all stores opened compared to the stores we do have open today, the part month and plus the digital expenses or sales.

 Mitch Kummetz